 How to Get to Mount Rushmore National Memorial

 Mount Rushmore is an easy day trip.
-Located in the Black hills in close proximity to Jewel Cave National Monument, Wind Cave National Park and Custer State Park.
+Nestled in the Black hills of South Dakota near Jewel Cave National Monument, Wind Cave National Park and Custer State Park.
 The closest airport is Rapid City Regional Airport (RAP), which is 45 minutes away.
 Rental cars are available at the airport..

 From Rapid City, SD-Head south on US-16 W/Mt Rushmore RD-Continue straight onto SD-244 W. Follow the signs to the memorial entrance.